French Pyrénées - 2025

 The major airport at Toulouse-Blagnac has frequent services from the UK, with the smaller airport at Tarbes being served by some UK-based budget airlines such as Ryanair and Easyjet.
 Onward travel from Tarbes is also a short train ride, again to Lannemazen, followed by the bus to Saint-Lary.

-However, travel from the UK by road is planned, departing Thursday 6th March on the DFDS Ferries service at 23:00 from Newhaven to Dieppe, arriving at a slightly alarming 05:00.
-A day on the road passing le Mans, Tours, and Limoges ends in Souillac in the Dordogne for an overnight stop.
-Souillac to Saint-Lary Soulan the following morning is a 3-hour onward drive.
+However, I travelled from the UK by road taking the Audi S1, into which I even managed to squeeze in my skis and all the rest of the kit!
+I departed Thursday 6th March on the DFDS Ferries service at 23:00 from Newhaven to Dieppe, arriving at a slightly alarming 05:00.
+A day on the road passing le Mans, Tours, and Limoges ended in Souillac in the Dordogne for an overnight stop which as it happens, wasn't especially inspiring.
+It was just a small market town in central France which, frankly, not much going on in early March.
+But the drive from Souillac to Saint-Lary Soulan the following morning took about 3-hours and avoiding the autoroute, I discovered some amazing 'driving' roads which the S1 loved.